idle-meerkat/sdevwiki-fork/Policer.md

 # Policing of Dynamic Traps
 You can configure the device to trap certain packets to the CPU port (switchdev port).
 This is done by the `tc` tool using the `trap` flower action.
 The default rate limit and TC of the trap is determined by the static profile which equals 4000 pps per TC.
 By default, the TC assigned to the trap is 3.

-This feature enables you to set the rate limit and TC of a trapped packet by the ACL according to user-pecific values.
+This feature enables you to set the rate limit and TC of a trapped packet by the ACL according to user-specific values.

 ## Rate Limit of a Trapped Packet
 To configure the rate limit and burst size of a trapped packet by the ACL, call the `tc` policer action as part of creating the ACL rule.
 See tc-police.8 for more details on the command format and options used.